cloudshiftinc/gradle-release-plugin/README.md

 ## Configuration

-Configuration is via the `release` extension installed by the plugin:
+Configuration is via the `release` extension installed by the plugin; the default configuration is below.

+It is not necessary to configure the `release` extension if the defaults are satisfactory.

+Default configuration:

 *when using Gradle Kotlin DSL on Gradle < 8.2 replace assignment `=` with `.set`*